graphops/launchpad-namespaces/CONTRIBUTING.md

 `<footer>` contain any information about Breaking Changes and reference GitHub issues that this commit closes

 Commits in a pull request should be structured in such a way that each commit consists of a small logical step towards the overall goal of the pull request.
-Your pull request should make it as easy as possible for the reviewer to follow each change you are making.
+Your pull request should make it as easy as possible for the reviewer to follow each change you made.
 For example, it is a good idea to separate simple mechanical changes like renaming a method that touches many files from logic changes.
 Your pull request should not be structured into commits according to how you implemented your feature, often indicated by commit messages like 'Fix problem' or 'Cleanup'.
 Flex a bit, and make the world think that you implemented your feature perfectly, in small logical steps, in one sitting without ever having to touch up something you did earlier in the pull request.
 (In reality, that means you'll use `git rebase -i` a lot).

 Please do not merge main into your branch as you develop your pull request; instead, rebase your branch on top of the latest main if your pull request branch is long-lived.